lorin/openstack-hackspace/getting-started.md

 ### Confirm object storage client is working

-Make srue the OpenStack Object Storage client (swift) is working by checking the status of your object storage account:
+Make sure the OpenStack Object Storage client (swift) is working by checking the status of your object storage account:

     $ source rax.openrc
     $ swift stat